 |Student Type||Required Application(s)||Priority Filing Deadline|

-Early Action: Complete the PROFILE by December 1 and FAFSA by February 15
+Early Action: Complete the CSS Profile by December 1 and FAFSA by February 15

-Regular Decision: Complete the PROFILE and FAFSA by February 15
+Regular Decision: Complete the CSS Profile and FAFSA by February 15

 |Returning Students||FAFSA||April 1|